NVIDIA/trt-samples-for-hackathon-cn/cookbook/98-Uncategorized/README.md

 # Uncategorized scripts

++ Common tools, may be not limited to TensorRT.

 ## build_number_md.py, build_number_picture.py and Number/

 + Get the range and layout information of a kind of floating data type.